SmingHub/Sming/docs/source/tools/vscode.rst

 Manual configuration changes
 ----------------------------

-When you run ``make vscode`` the configuration files are actually generated using a python script ``Tools/vscode/setup.py``.
+When you run ``make ide-vscode`` the configuration files are actually generated using a python script ``Tools/vscode/setup.py``.
 Configuration variables are passed from the project makefile.

 If you make any changes to the configuration files, please note the following behaviour: